tugraz-isds/rslidy/README.md

 ### 3.1 For Slide Viewers

-The Help Panel in an Rslidy presentation contains an overview of Rslidy's interface controls.
+The Help Panel in a Rslidy presentation contains an overview of Rslidy's interface controls.